fastlane/docs/docs/getting-started/ios/beta-deployment.md

 To do so, there are some built-in fastlane actions available, here are some examples

+### Commiting the build number to version control

+The code sample below will increment the build number and commit the project changes to version control.

 ```ruby
 lane :beta do
   # Ensure that there that your git status is not dirty